aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/data-mgmt.md

-# Which Data Storage Options are Suitable for My Project?
+# Which data storage options are suitable for the project?

 Contributor(s): Syakyr Surani